targetteal/o2-pt/rule-book.md

 # Duties

-When taking part of an **Organic Organization**, _Circle_ members have some basic duties towards one another.
+When taking part of an **Organic Organization**, _Circle Members_ have some basic duties towards one another.

 ## Expressing roles